HoudiniGraphql/houdini/README.md

 ## 🔐&nbsp;&nbsp;Authentication

-houdini relies on Sapper's sessions to store and retrieve authentication information.
-Assuming that the session has been populated somehow, you can access it via the second argument in the environment definition:
+houdini defers to Sapper's sessions for authentication.
+Assuming that the session has been populated somehow, you can access it through the second argument in the environment definition:

 ```typescript
 //src/environment.ts